Skip to main content

 What does participation in Honeymoon Israel’s program include?

-When you are accepted to Honeymoon Israel’s program, you’ll receive pre-trip support, a 10-day immersive group trip to Israel, alumni programs and support, as well as the opportunity to build a lifelong group of friends.
-The total cost of our experience is $20,000 per couple, but thanks to the generosity of our funders we are able to offer it for $2,900.
+When you’re accepted to Honeymoon Israel’s program, you’ll receive pre-trip support, an immersive group trip to Israel, alumni programs and resources, as well as the opportunity to build a lifelong group of friends.
+Thanks to the generosity of our funders we’re able to offer the HMI experience for $2,900 per couple including airfare.
+Starting with trips departing in November 2026, the participant fee will be $500 per couple, airfare not included, to allow couples the flexibility to select and book their own travel arrangements, and make the experience more accessible.

 This sounds too good to be true.
 What's the catch?